The Silver Brumby (TV series)

 The Silver Brumby is an Australian animated children's television series written by Jon Stephens, Judy Malmgren and Paul Williams based on Elyne Mitchell's Silver Brumby books.
-A total of 39 episodes were produced by Media World Features between 1996 and 1998 and was originally broadcast on Network Ten.
+A total of 39 episodes were produced by Media World Features between 1996 and 1998 and was originally broadcast on Network 10.

 Plot

 The series focuses on Thowra, a silver colt, his brothers Storm and Arrow and their friends the bush animals in their continued quest to resist the Men's efforts to capture them.
-The series is very loosely based on the books.
+The series is loosely based on the books.